Water leaks

 1-Water drain, front

-2-Water drain, side and rear
+2-Water drainage, side and rear

-3-Draining water from sunroof
+3-Draining water from the roof hatch

 4-Water drain tank

-Windshield (installed with rubber)
+Windshield (installed using rubber)

 Diagnostics:

-• Water inflow into the rack area «A»
+• Water ingress into the A-pillar area

 Cause: